Introduction

 Execute the following command, replace

-with your domain:sudo certbot -d example.com
+example.comwith your domain:sudo certbot -d example.com -

 Provide your email and agree with terms of service